What is the inactivated influenza vaccine?

 It is important to always report serious or unexpected reactions to your health care provider.

 Guillain-Barré Syndrome (GBS) is a rare condition that can result in weakness and paralysis of the body’s muscles.
-It most commonly occurs after infection, but in rare cases can also occur after some vaccines.
+It most commonly occurs after infections.
+In rare cases GBS can also occur after some vaccines.
 GBS may be associated with influenza vaccine in about 1 per million recipients.

 Who should not get the inactivated influenza vaccine?